 “Micah's limp appears to have stopped, which the vet said was due to arthritis… He still goes outdoors a lot and continues to catch rodents, so my guess is he's feeling pretty good.
 The glucosamine will no doubt help him navigate these final years.
 Thank you very much!”

 “I have tried many products to help gain mobility in my senior cat with no joy!
 Paramount’s cat supplement glucosamine literally brought the life back into my old kitty.
 She can now go up and down stairs, jump on and off furniture and plays a bunch!
 All things my cat did not do prior to giving her this amazing supplement.
 My vet thinks it’s perfect and is also surprised at how well my cat is doing as a result of this supplement… You can see the life in her eyes glowing.
 She was limping before I gave this to her.
 Well not only did the limp disappear so did so many other lethargic behaviors...Don’t hesitate, your cat will love you for it!
 Worth every penny!”

 “As a feral cat caregiver, I have cats inside and outside.
 Four of them have arthritis (2 inside and 2 outside) and giving meds can be difficult with ferals.
 I put this on tuna and they all eat it up!
 The difference has been amazing especially with one of the outside cats.
 She runs around like a kitten and has changed her attitude, loves to get petted.
 The 2 inside cats can jump up on the bed for playtime again, they leap around after feather toys.
 It has made a major difference in all their lives.
 Thank you so much!....
 Even my vet is amazed at the changes in all of them.”

+To sum it all up, yes, you can give glucosamine to your cat and it could benefit them greatly!
 If you’re considering adding a joint-supporting supplement to your cat’s routine, we’d love for you to give Paramount Pet Health Glucosamine for Cats a try.